catskull/catskull.github.io/_posts/2015-12-19-gameboy-boot-screen-logo.md

 Now that we understand how the logo check works, let's figure out why I saw the black bar logo with all 1's in the ROM, and the blank logo with all 0's.

 I wasn't too sure where to begin.
 The first problem is that most emulators don't show the logo screen since they don't implement the Gameboy boot ROM.
 I could flash my EMS card with each attempt, but that would take forever.
 It was also kind of an obscure thing to want, nobody cares about the logo screen right?
 Well fortunately for me, the excellent emulator BGB has many development tools baked in, including support for a boot ROM!
-Getting everything together actually wasn't too bad, but I've included a download to a folder that contains everything ready to go for you [here](https://drive.google.com/file/d/0B2JWZbiqagfDcW1ENzducVFUd1E/view?usp=sharing).

 The next step was figuring out exactly how the logo data was laid out, as well as where it was in the ROM.